 The Sky’s the Limit: My Journey with Maryellen

-Daytona Beach, FL – 1955Before I come to a decision about staying or going, Maryellen and I walk pass a new store opening up.
-Trees in pots line the sidewalk, and inside we can see a colorful riot of flowers and plants.
-They’re bright and gorgeous and I can imagine they smell amazing.
-Then, something in the window catches my eye.
-I shake Maryellen’s sleeve and point to a sign in the window.
+Daytona Beach, FL – 1955Before I decide whether to stay or go, Maryellen and I walk past a new store opening up.
+Trees in pots line the sidewalk, and colorful flowers and plants fill the windows inside.
+Something catches my eye: a sign in the window.
+I shake Maryellen’s sleeve and point.
 It says

 - Enter the contest.